ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 This allows an end-user to upgrade from GHC-9.0 to GHC-9.2 without having to change their version of ``template-haskell-lift``, and allows a package to support both versions of the compiler without introducing ``CPP``.
 And it allows a user to upgrade from ``template-haskell-lift-0.1`` to ``template-haskell-lift-0.2`` without upgrading their compiler.

+In this case, it would not have been possible to support both of these directions.
+While we could have compiled ``template-haskell-lift-0.2`` with older versions of the compiler by exporting ``type Quote m = (m ~ Q)``, we could not do a similar step in the other direction.
+A user could have used another method of ``Q`` such as ``runIO`` when giving an instance of the older version of ``Lift``, which is not available for a ``Quote`` monad, and thus unacceptable in the newer version of ``Lift``.

+Yet, only having one of these directions is already helpful. ``template-haskell-lift-0.2`` support both GHC-9.0 and GHC-9.2 allows a user of the library to support both versions of the compiler without relying on ``CPP`` to paper over changes in the ``Lift`` interface.

+In this section, we have argued that it is helpful to be able to upgrade boot libraries such as ``template-haskell`` independently of GHC.
+This allows reducing the time taken for a boot library major version bump to spread through the ecosystem, and it allows end-users to support a broad range of GHC versions without having to rely on ``CPP``.
+This is much more achievable for the smaller ``template-haskell-lift`` and ``template-haskell-quasiquote`` libraries than it would be for ``template-haskell``.
+But as we have seen, total independence isn't always possible even for these quite small interfaces.
+Sometimes changes to tightly coupled definitions are difficult to make both backwards and forwards compatible, but we still benefit from just one direction.

 Depending on boot libraries from ```template-haskell``